 For the most part, women who are unfortunate enough to have to deal with this insidious disease are forced to suffer silently.
 Because female baldness is not as widely accepted as male pattern baldness, the emotional and psychological effects can be far-reaching; and even though baldness is not a life-threatening condition, the stresses caused by it can absolutely adversely impact health.
 Because of this we would like to spread as much knowledge about this condition as we can, in the hopes of helping women around the world better deal with hair loss.

 Female hair loss is life-altering, yet its underlying causes are not fully understood by the medical world.
 We know that female hair loss is influenced by factors as varied as genetics, hormonal, and environmental.
 Since 1942 however, when Dr. James Hamilton researched the issue, we have known that androgenic substances and male hormones play a rather significant role in the development of the disease.
 Let us take a closer look at the primary androgenic hormone and what role it plays in female baldness.

 Testosterone is the primary male sex hormone, but men do not have a monopoly on its production; to a lesser degree, the ovaries of the female reproductive system as well as the adrenal glands, produce testosterone.
-In females more so than in males, testosterone synthesis is age-dependent.
+In females a normal level for testosterone is in a range.
+More so than in males, testosterone synthesis is age-dependent.
 Although by age forty, female androgenic activity is significantly reduced, the ovaries will continue to secrete testosterone even after menopause.

 Testosterone plays a highly significant role in various functions of the female body.
 It is essential for the strengthening of bones and the growth of muscle mass.
 Testosterone is also a necessary component of the female sexual drive and sexual pleasure.
 However, if testosterone levels fluctuate outside of the normal ranges, much more than the libido will be negatively affected.